 Application - Max Planck School of Cognition

-The Max Planck School of Cognition invites applications from exceedingly bright students with strong academic experience in areas related to cognition such as artificial intelligence, (cognitive) neuroscience, genetics, linguistics, mathematics, neurobiology, neurology, philosophy, psychiatry, and psychology.
+The Max Planck School of Cognition invites applications from exceedingly bright students with strong academic experience in areas related to cognition such as artificial intelligence, biology, (cognitive) neuroscience, genetics, linguistics, mathematics, neurobiology, neuroimaging, neurology, neurophysics, philosophy, physics, psychiatry, and psychology.

-Your application documents need to be submitted through our online application portal (link will be provided when the call is open).
+Your complete application needs to be submitted through our online application portal .
 Please prepare the following documents:

 - Certificates or proof of current enrollment (B.S. and / or M.S.) (see FAQs 1.3-1.5)